cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/AbstractTableColumn.rst

 .. java:type:: public abstract class AbstractTableColumn implements TableColumn

-   A column of a table to be generated using a \ :java:ref:`TableBuilder`\  class.
+   A column of a table to be generated using a \ :java:ref:`Table`\  class.

    :author: Manoel Campos da Silva Filho